-If the Austrian government's performance is to be improved overall, certain institutional and policy features require particular debate and focus.
+If the Austrian government's performance is to be improved overall, it must examine and debate specific institutional and policy features more thoroughly.

-From an institutional perspective, strengthening the authority of the central executive could be a significant step toward improving government efficiency.
-Within Austria's parliamentary system, this would mean the Federal Chancellery, not the Federal Presidency.
+From an institutional perspective, strengthening the authority of the central executive would be of significant help in improving government efficiency.
+Within Austria's parliamentary system, this would involve the Federal Chancellery, not the office of the federal president.
 However, because this would effectively strengthen a single coalition partner, any such move would be controversial within today's coalition environment.
-Thus, in order to achieve this reform, the electoral system itself, which de facto does not allow any single party to win a majority on the federal level, must be changed.
+Thus, in order to achieve this reform, the electoral system itself, which de facto does not allow any single party to win a majority on the federal level, must be reformed.
 In recent years, there has been some debate over the possibility of abandoning the proportional system in favor of a single-member constituency system as in the United Kingdom or France.
 This would make it possible for one party to win an overall majority in parliament, ending the necessity for coalition cabinets.